tdupont750/PvWhisper/README.md

 **The Ugly:** I am genuinely terrified about how many monolithic, unsustainable codebases are going to be filled with AI-generated slop.

-But, like all things, practice will make perfect... so start practicing!
+But, like all things, practice will make perfect; *so start practicing!*